86Box/docs/settings/sound.rst

 Emulate the **Innovation SSI-2001** ISA sound card, based on the MOS Technology 6581 chip (commonly known as the Commodore SID) and supported by a limited number of games.

-SID emulation is provided by the `reSID <http://www.zimmers.net/anonftp/pub/cbm/crossplatform/emulators/resid/>`_ library.
+SID emulation is provided by the reSIDfp component of the `libsidplayfp <https://github.com/libsidplayfp/libsidplayfp>`_ library.

 CMS / Game Blaster
 ------------------